yantkumich/siads699/README.md

 - This notebook can only be run after step (3) and the output files from step (3) are required to run this step.

 ## Key Findings
 One highlight of our results shows that a small, specialized word prediction model can possibly outperform general, pre-trained LLMs.
 In our case, a simple DNN with two 768-sized hidden layers had the best overall performance.
-The fine-tuned GPT2 model’s performance was comparable but with less consistency.
+The fine-tuned GPT2 model’s performance was comparable but with less consistency which might be improved by increasing volume of training dataset.
 Meanwhile, the Vicuna-13B had the worst overall performance and highest resource demand.

 ##  Authors
 - [yantk@umich.edu](mailto:yantk@umich.edu)